-Feature Store is an integrated part of Vertex AI.
-You can use Feature Store independently or as part of Vertex AI workflows.
-For example, you can fetch data from Feature Store to train custom or AutoML models in Vertex AI.
+Vertex AI Feature Store is an integrated part of Vertex AI.
+You can use Vertex AI Feature Store independently or as part of Vertex AI workflows.
+For example, you can fetch data from Vertex AI Feature Store to train custom or AutoML models in Vertex AI.

-Use Feature Store to create and manage resources, such as a featurestore.
+Use Vertex AI Feature Store to create and manage resources, such as a featurestore.
 A featurestore is a top-level container for your features and their values.
-As soon as you set up a featurestore, permitted users can add and share their features without additional engineering support.
+When you set up a featurestore, permitted users can add and share their features without additional engineering support.
 Users can define features and then ingest (import) feature values from various data sources.

 Any permitted user can search and retrieve values from the featurestore.
-For example, users can find features and then do a batch export to get training data for ML model creation.
-Users can also retrieve feature values in real-time to perform fast online predictions.
+For example, you can find features and then do a batch export to get training data for ML model creation.
+You can also retrieve feature values in real time to perform fast online predictions.

-Prior to using Feature Store, you might have computed feature values and saved them in various locations such as tables in BigQuery or as files in Cloud Storage.
+Before using Vertex AI Feature Store, you might have computed feature values and saved them in various locations such as tables in BigQuery or as files in Cloud Storage.
 Moreover, you might have built and managed separate solutions for storage and the consumption of feature values.
-In contrast, Feature Store provides a unified solution for batch and online storage as well as the serving of ML features.
-The following sections details the benefits that Feature Store provides.
+In contrast, Vertex AI Feature Store provides a unified solution for batch and online storage as well as the serving of ML features.
+The following sections details the benefits that Vertex AI Feature Store provides.

 Share features across your organization

 If you produce features in a featurestore, you can quickly share them with others for training or serving tasks.
 Teams don't need to re-engineer features for different projects or use cases.
-Also, because you can manage and serve features from a central repository, this ensures consistency across your organization and reduces duplicate efforts, particularly for high value features.
+Also, because you can manage and serve features from a central repository, you can maintain consistency across your organization and reduces duplicate efforts, particularly for high value features.

-Feature Store provides search and filter capabilities so that others can easily discover and reuse existing features.
-For each feature, users can view relevant metadata to determine the quality and usage patterns of the feature.
-For example, users can view the fraction of entities that have a valid value for a feature (also known as feature coverage), the statistical distribution of feature values, and the frequency of feature updates.
+Vertex AI Feature Store provides search and filter capabilities so that others can easily discover and reuse existing features.
+For each feature, you can view relevant metadata to determine the quality and usage patterns of the feature.
+For example, you can view the fraction of entities that have a valid value for a feature (also known as feature coverage) and the statistical distribution of feature values.

 Managed solution for online serving at scale